deejaygraham/testing-at-the-top-and-bottom-of-the-triangle/outline.md

 -   Discussion of advanced topics such as end-to-end testing, testing with CI/CD pipelines, and integrating with other testing frameworks
 -   Explanation of how to use these features to improve the efficiency and effectiveness of your testing process

-Slide 11: End-to-end Testing

--   Explanation of what end-to-end testing is and why it's important
--   Overview of how to use Cypress to perform end-to-end testing

-Slide 12: Testing with CI/CD Pipelines

--   Explanation of how to integrate Cypress with CI/CD pipelines
--   Discussion of how to use CI/CD pipelines to automate testing and ensure the quality of your applications

-Slide 13: Integrating with Other Testing Frameworks

--   Explanation of how to integrate Cypress with other testing frameworks such as Jest and Mocha
--   Discussion of how to use these integrations to improve the efficiency and effectiveness of your testing process

 Slide 14: Debugging and Troubleshooting

 -   Overview of common issues that may arise when using Cypress